Willy65/LFCleaner/README.md

 # LFCleaner
-Utility to strip stray linefeeds from CSV records
+Utility to strip bogus linefeeds from CSV records

 We pass a lot of CSV data in the format of: